jlaurenzo/Terminal-Based-Calculator/README.md

 - Greatest Common Divisor (GCD) — implemented using the **Euclidean Algorithm**
 - Find r of a mod b
 - Modular Arithmetic **(Addition, Multiplication)**
+- Generate random numbers
+- Find day of the week.

 ---